calcmogul/irssi-ping/README.md

 # irssi-ping

-Provides a client invoked by irssi on a remote machine upon ping notifications.
-This sends packets to a server on the local machine to play a sound.
+A client-server pair for a remote irssi instance to play notification sounds on a local machine.